 Face-to-face is a traditional environment in which to meet however, video conferencing is a viable alternative.

-The Fullness of Life Centre offers both in-person and a secure, digital communication platform using encrypted video conferencing.
+In Perth, the Fullness of Life Centre offers both in-person and a secure, digital communication platform using encrypted video conferencing.

 People’s location no longer limits the space in which they receive services.
 Global services are as accessible as local services.